MXN

 - Christmas Day (December 25)

-Employment benefits in Mexico
+Employment Benefits in Mexico

 Mexico’s government benefits programs are administered by the Mexican Social Security Institute, Instituto Mexicano del Seguro Social (IMSS).
 The IMSS was founded in 1943, and it’s responsible for providing social security services to Mexican society.
 It collects contributions from employers and employees to maintain the Mexican Social Security scheme, which maintains pensions, survivor benefits, short-term disability, long-term disability, healthcare, and paid leave entitlements.